crazzfeng/sendcloud-docs/docs/Analysis/queue.md

 A paused queue indicates that mail delivery is blocked.
 The reason is related to the receiving mechanism of the MP (Mailbox Provider).
 Common reasons for suspension include:

+* You made a human pause about the queue
 * Limitations caused by the domain
 * Limitations caused by IP reputation
 * Frequency of IP connections